trishamasbate/first-challenge-html-css/README.md

 ## Description

-This is a refactor of the the base code of the marketing agency, Horiseon.
-Changes are implemented to follow accessibility standards by consolidating HTML and CSS elements making it more optimized for search engines.
-Elements are also specified, and all modifications are catered as requested.

-A brief and explanatory title has been assigned.
+This repository contains a refactored version of the base code for the marketing agency, Horiseon.
+The primary goal of this refactor is to enhance the codebase to align with accesibility standards.
+Changes have been made to improve the overall accesibility of the website.

+Key improvements include:

+- Assigning a descriptive title to provide more context
+- Incorporating alternative attributes to images for better accessibility
+- Refactoring HTML and CSS elements to optimize the page for search engines
+- Streamlining and consolidating for easier maintenance and updates

 ## Installation

-N/A
+This project does not require any specific installation steps.

 ## Usage

 Click on the link to navigate to the site:

-<a href: LINK>Horiseon: Optimize, Manage, Market.</link>

-The navigation bars on the top-right function as links that will direct the user to specific parts of the body directly below the header.
-The "Search Engine Optimization" links to the first article found on the left.
-"Online Reputation Management" links to the second article placed immediately after the first.
-"Social Media Marketing" links to the third and last article at the end.
+The navigation bars located at the top-right corner of the page serve as direct links to specific sections of the content below the header:

+- "Search Engine Optimization" directs to the first article on the left
+- "Online Reputation Management" links to the second article immediately following the first
+- "Social Media Marketing" takes you to the third and final article at the bottom of the page

 ## Credits

-N/A
+No specific credits mentioned in this repository.

 ## License

-Please refer to the LICENSE in the repository.
+Please refer to the LICENSE file in the repository for more information.